oferonmi/oferonmi/README.md

 # 💫 About Me:
 I am an EE graduate, currently working on Knaitsys, a project focused on utilizing new developments in artificial intelligence (AI) for understanding, innovating and building.
-I am interested in collaborating on projects related to AI systems, distributed computing, embedded systems, engineering design (EDA, CAD) & computational science and engineering (CSE).
+I am interested in collaborating on projects related to AI systems, accelerated and distributed computing, embedded systems, engineering design (EDA, CAD) & computational science and engineering (CSE).
 I enjoy outdoor adventures and Motorsport (F1 and WRC).

 ## 🌐 Socials: